-If you concluded a fixed-length Internet access service contract in which you received a discount on a product essential to the use of the service, such as a modem, the service provider is subject to rules that limit the cancellation fees that can be charged.
+If you concluded fixed length remote monitoring service contract after June 30, 2010, in which you received a discount on a product essential to the use of the service, such as an alarm system, the service provider is subject to rules that limit the cancellation fees that can be charged.

 Factors that affect the cancellation fees

-The greater the discount on the sales price of a product, the higher the cancellation fees can be.
+The greater the discount on the sales price of an alarm system, the higher the cancellation fees can be.
 The closer you are to the end of the contract at the time of termination, the lesser the cancellation fees can be.
 The cancellation fees can never be greater than the amount of the discount you received.

-Discounts you received on the price of a service have no impact on the calculation of the cancellation fees.
+Discounts you received on the price of a service or rental have no impact on the calculation of the cancellation fees.

 Calculating the cancellation fees

-Here is the formula to allow you to calculate the maximum cancellation fees you can be charged if you received a discount on the sale price of a modem.
+Here is the formula to allow you to calculate the maximum cancellation fees you can be charged if you received a discount on the sale price of an alarm system.

-[Discount on the sale price of the modem] - [Discount on the sale price of the modem x Number of complete months elapsed ÷ Length of the contract] = Maximum cancellation fees
+[Discount on the sale price of the alarm system] - [Discount on the sale price of the alarm system x Number of complete months elapsed ÷ Length of the contract] = Maximum cancellation fees

 The month during which you terminate the contract is considered a completed month.